-■ TOKİ performs housing and urbanization activities under the existence of data flow with international establishments.
-After UN HABITAT II Conference (organized by TOKİ in Istanbul in 1996), TOKİ was accepted as the public body in charge that provides a coordination with all of official and private establishments for its studies being performed in accordance with this conference decisions and it showed follow-up activities in this respect.
+TOKI performs housing and urbanization activities under the existence of data flow with international establishments.
+After UN HABITAT II Conference (organized by TOKI in Istanbul in 1996), TOKI was accepted as the administration in charge that provides a coordination with all of official and private establishments for its studies being performed in accordance with Habitat decisions.

-Drawing upon its accumulated body of knowledge and experience in the fields of housing and human settlements, TOKİ performs studies related to arranging meetings and organizations about its activity subjects and sharing with relevant occupation groups, in national and international level.
-Two Housing Conventions were arranged by TOKİ on April 8- 9, 2006 and on March 3-4, 2011 in İstanbul, with contributions of international participants.
-Convention Books were prepared by TOKİ to gather the speeches therein, and was shared with all participants and those concerned in the sector.
+Drawing upon its accumulated body of knowledge and experience in the fields of housing and human settlements, TOKI performs studies related to arranging meetings and organizations about its activity subjects and sharing with relevant occupation groups, in national and international level.
+Two Housing Conventions were arranged by TOKI on April 8- 9, 2006 and on March 3-4, 2011 in İstanbul, with contributions of international participants.

-The practices carried out by TOKİ throughout the country and the fact that the developed models are monitored curiously in the international platform entail information exchange and cooperation requests by various countries.
-Negotiations with similar corporations and establishments of nearly 97 countries, particularly regional countries are in progress, and memorandums of "cooperation in the field of mass housing development" are being signed with various countries.
+The practices carried out by TOKI throughout the country and the fact that the developed models are monitored curiously in the international platform entail information exchange and cooperation requests by various countries.
+Negotiations with similar corporations and establishments of 97 countries, particularly regional countries are in progress, and memorandums of "cooperation in the field of mass housing development" are being signed with various countries.

-"TOKI Model", in the sense of most effective channeling to those in need of globally decreasing public resources, is submitted as a "best experience" developed by Turkey within the Side Events UN HABITAT III Conference which was held in Quito, in 2016.
+The awareness of TOKI's low-cost, qualified and accessible housing production experience has been also increased in international level."TOKI Model", in the sense of most effective channeling to those in need of globally decreasing public resources, is a "best practice" developed by Turkey.